ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 # The configuration module

-This module is used to configure a `virtual_rainforest` simulation run.
+This module is used to configure a `virtual_ecosystem` simulation run.
 This module reads in a set of configuration files written using `toml`.
 It is setup in such a way as to allow a reduced set of modules to be configured (e.g. just `plants` and `soil`), and to allow specific module implementations to be configured (e.g. `plants_with_hydro`